colinmichaellynch/AMMultivariateEquivalency/README.md

   Evaluate whether candidate datasets are statistically equivalent to the reference process.
 - **Driver script included**
   A minimal script (`run_equivalency.R`) demonstrates end-to-end usage.
+- **Step-by-step tutorial**
+  Includes a guided tutorial using simulated data to demonstrate how equivalency is determined.

 ---